patheticGeek/pg-chrome-extention-boilerplate/README.md

 A basic TypeScript React Chrome Extension boilerplate that gets you started quickly.
 It supports **TypeScript**, **JSX**, and **automatic reloading** during development.
-Jest, ESLint and Prettier included, all bundled using [Rollup](https://rollupjs.org/guide/en/) and [`rollup-plugin-chrome-extension`](https://extend-chrome.dev/rollup-plugin).
+Twind, ESLint and Prettier included, all bundled using [Rollup](https://rollupjs.org/guide/en/) and [`rollup-plugin-chrome-extension`](https://extend-chrome.dev/rollup-plugin).

+This is based on [extend-chrome/ts-react-boilerplate](https://github.com/extend-chrome/ts-react-boilerplate)

 ## Get Started